 Moving Tips for Military Families – Know What You’re Moving

 Generally, moving is about STUFF.
 And we usually have lots of it.
 Moving time is a good time to downsize and dispose of unnecessary items.
 This means you’ll avoid paying excess weight charges for something you don’t want anyway.
 Cut down on your stuff and request a reweigh of your personal property, usually, this can be done for free.

 Keeping a good estimate of your personal property is also important, according to Military.com.
 The advice that a quick way of estimating the weight of your stuff is to calculate about 1,000 pounds per room.
 Did you know you can find a more accurate estimate using the weight estimator found at move.mil (DOD Service Members and Federal Civilians (DOD) Tab > Weight Allowance Tab > Weight Estimator Tab.
 This is a good thing to keep handy!

 Moving Tips for Military Families – Plan Ahead

 Having a central location (read: binder or folder) to keep all your essential documents and moving paperwork is essential.
-During a military move you’re going to need documentation more than you probably thought.
-Things like copies of your orders, birth and marriage certificates, passports and social security cards, mortgage documents, etc., will all need to be close at hand and easily accesible.
+During a military move, you’re going to need documentation more than you probably thought.
+Things like copies of your orders, birth and marriage certificates, passports and social security cards, mortgage documents, etc., will all need to be close at hand and easily accessible.
 Putting together an organized binder with all these documents will help lessen the stress of an already stressful change.
-In this binder you can also keep receipts related to your move for reimbursement and financial purposes.
-Moreover, create a personal moving calendar and checklists, phone numbers and links to critical moving processes and information.
+In this binder, you can also keep receipts related to your move for reimbursement and financial purposes.
+Moreover, create a personal moving calendar and checklists, phone numbers, and links to critical moving processes and information.